BrockDSL/FTP-Prep/README.md

 This utility will download [DSpace](https://dspace.org) items and prep them for Upload into [From the Page](http://zebrapedia.psu.edu/static/faq).
 Creates zip file of digital object and `metadata.yml` file.

 ## Still to do
-- escape characters from scrapped data
+- escape characters from scraped data

 ## Prerequisites
 - Python 3